ravendb/docs/Chapter01.rst

 Scaling Up
 ^^^^^^^^^^
 The common approach for scaling a document store is using sharding.
 Since each document is independent, document databases lends themselves easily to sharding.
-Usually sharding is combined with replication support to handle failover in case of node failure, but that is about as complex as it gets.
+Usually sharding is combined with replication support to handle fail over in case of node failure, but that is about as complex as it gets.
 We discuss sharding strategies for RavenDB in :ref:`Chapter 7 - Scaling RavenDB <Chapter07>`.

 Common Usages
 ^^^^^^^^^^^^^^